Org-roam User Manual

 17.2 Building Extensions and Advanced Customization of Org-roam

 Because Org-roam’s core functionality is small, it is possible and sometimes desirable to build extensions on top of it.
-These extensions may one or more of the following functionalities:
+These extensions may use one or more of the following functionalities:

 • Access to Org-roam’s database